awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 For more details about using CMake with FreeRTOS, see [Using CMake with FreeRTOS](getting-started-cmake.md)\.

-## Establish a serial connection<a name="establish-serial-connection"></a>
+### Establish a serial connection<a name="establish-serial-connection-idf33"></a>

 To establish a serial connection between your host machine and the ESP32\-DevKitC, you must install CP210x USB to UART Bridge VCP drivers\.
 You can download these drivers from [Silicon Labs](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)\.

 To establish a serial connection between your host machine and the ESP32\-WROVER\-KIT, you must install some FTDI virtual COM port drivers\.
 You can download these drivers from [FTDI](https://www.ftdichip.com/Drivers/VCP.htm)\.

-For more information, see [Establish Serial Connection with ESP32](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/establish-serial-connection.html)\.
+For more information, see [ Establish Serial Connection with ESP32](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/establish-serial-connection.html)\.
 After you establish a serial connection, make a note of the serial port for your board's connection\.
 You need it when you build the demo\.

-## Download and configure FreeRTOS<a name="download-and-configure-espressif"></a>
+### Download and configure FreeRTOS<a name="download-and-configure-espressif-idf33"></a>

-After your environment is set up, you can download FreeRTOS from [GitHub](https://github.com/aws/amazon-freertos), or from the [FreeRTOS console](https://console.aws.amazon.com/freertos)\.
+After you set up your environment, you can download FreeRTOS from [GitHub](https://github.com/aws/amazon-freertos), or from the [FreeRTOS console](https://console.aws.amazon.com/freertos)\.
 See the [README\.md](https://github.com/aws/amazon-freertos/blob/master/README.md) file for instructions\.

-### Configure the FreeRTOS demo applications<a name="config-demos"></a>
+#### Configure the FreeRTOS demo applications<a name="config-demos-idf33"></a>

 1. If you are running macOS or Linux, open a terminal prompt\.
 If you are running Windows, open mingw32\.exe\. \([MinGW ](https://sourceforge.net/projects/mingw-w64/files/) is a minimalist development environment for native Microsoft Windows applications\.\)